bestie/objective-ruby-style-guide/README.md

 methods over its more mysterious keywords which often bypass calling methods you perhaps thought should be called.

+This has the side effect of increased use of blocks which are an awesome Ruby feature.

 ## Quoted strings

 Always use double quotes.